hwr280338878/Track-Driving-History/README.md

 Unit test, TDD, Line coverage/branch coverage
 Wrote some unit test cases and based on test one thing at a time in isolation, follow the AAA Rule: Arrange, Act, Assert, test the entire spectrum, and improve the line and branch coverage;

+4.How to run the app

+Put your input file in the app root directory, and first use command "javac Main.java" to build, then use command "java Main.java input.txt" to run the app.